metzmitchell/knowledge-3-public/Processes/About Mitch.md

 *2015-2018*

-- Co-founded a branding and digital marketing agency, focusing on technical solutions.
+- Served as CTO of a branding and digital marketing agency, focusing on technical solutions.
-- branding and digital marketing agency.
+- My partner was an early mentor of mine who taught me a lot about marketing.
 - Focused on website design
 - Helped small businesses grow through data-driven strategies.